ctc-uci/npo-frontend-template/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Storybook

+This project has Storybook installed to help build UI components and pages in isolation.
+Read more about Storybook [here](https://storybook.js.org/).

 ## ESLint and Prettier

-This repository uses ESLint and Prettier to enforce the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+This project uses ESLint and Prettier to enforce the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

 ### ESLint Plugins